pharo-contributions/OSSubprocess/README.md

 	].
 ```

-Of course, `outString` is empty now becasue the shell has redirected it to a particular file.
+Of course, `outString` is empty now because the shell has redirected it to a particular file.

 `#shell:command:` is similar to `#shellCommand:` but allows the user to specify the full path of the shell to use.

-> Note that when using the shell you must type the command exactly as the shell expects it, that is, with all the scaping and everything needed.
+> Note that when using the shell you must type the command exactly as the shell expects it, that is, with all the escaping and everything needed.

 ## Setting working directory
-Another common need when spawing processes is to set a working directory (`PWD`) for them.
+Another common need when spawning processes is to set a working directory (`PWD`) for them.
 If none is set, by default, they inherit the working directory of the parent.
 Imagine the Pharo image was launched from a terminal while `PWD` was `/Users/mariano`.
 Now imagine I want to spawn a process for a git commit for the directory `/Users/mariano/git/OSSubprocess`.
 For this to work, I must specify the working directory for the child.
 Otherwise, the `commit` will be triggered in `/Users/mariano`.

 To support this, we provide the method `#pwd:` as this example shows: